“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 A cocktail during the holidays.

 We see other people doing it and think, Why can’t I?
-We tell ourselves it is the perfect balance.
+We tell ourselves it’s the perfect balance.
 For those of us who have struggled with alcohol, it can even feel like the ultimate goal.

 We promise ourselves over and over, This time will be different.
-I will control it.
+I’ll control it.

 But deep down, we know the truth.
 For us, moderate drinking is a mirage.
-It is something we chase but never actually reach.
+It’s something we chase but never actually reach.

 Why We Keep Chasing Moderation